10:30 am Sunday Worship

 I quote people of more standing and stature than myself, people who have studied far longer, done the hard work.
 I rely on people.
 We can’t help it.
 That’s what we are, human beings.
 We don’t have all knowledge.
 We’re limited.
 Not this man.
 This man spoke from God as if he came from God, as though he had his source in the essence of God himself, which is what made arresting him so difficult.

 We read the one failed attempt arresting Jesus in a previous feast, John 7:44.
-“Some of, [some of] them wanted to arrest him, but no one laid their hands on him.”
-The chief priest ascend officers, and “the officers came back to the chief priest in the Pharisees, who said to them, ‘Why didn’t you bring him?’
+“Some of,” some of, “them wanted to arrest him, but no one laid their hands on him.”
+The chief priest,” sent officers, and “the officers came back to the chief priest and the Pharisees, who said to them, ‘Why didn’t you bring him?’
 The officers answered, ‘No one ever spoke like this man!’”

 It’s like, easier for you to say.
 You try arresting him.
 You tell me how that goes.
 This illustrates it, doesn’t it?
 The point that we’re trying to make here, which is about the sinful interrogation of rightful authority.
 Why is it sinful?
 Because these men are coming with ulterior motives.
 How do we know that?
 Well, for one, because in the previous context, it says they want to kill him.
 They want to destroy him.
 They wanted him dead, but also because right here, in our context, there he is.
 He’s teaching the word of God in this very public setting.

-That his, miracles are valid.
-That they’re legitimate.
-That they’ve been examined and verified by the priests, those who are the public health examiners.
+That his miracles are valid, that they’re legitimate, that they’ve been examined and verified by the priests, those who are the public health examiners.
 That too has been proven over his entire ministry.
 No one denies the validity of his miracles.
 The best his enemies can do is try to shift public attention and make the argument about something else.
 It’s just throw out red herring after red herring and make it about that.
 And so what they try to do, the best they can do, is slander him.
 They can’t deny his power, but they can say, well what’s the source of his power.
-He cast out demons by Beelzebub the ruler of demons, the prince of demons.
+He cast out demons by Beelzebul the ruler of demons, the prince of demons.

 There will be those, sure who at superficial glance will appreciate it, but they don’t want you to go too far, get too serious.
 The closer you are to the truth in what you say, the closer you are to the tone of scripture in the way you say it, the more faithful you are to press the claims of Christ to every unbelieving conscience.
 They will hate you for it, not love you.